-Kimi Narita is an associate director of global climate strategies, bringing her systems thinking, policy experience, and climate and equity expertise to help new philanthropists on their path to climate giving.
+Kimi Narita is an associate director of global climate strategies at the Climate Leadership Initiative (CLI), where she brings her systems thinking, policy experience, and climate and equity expertise to help new philanthropists on their path to climate giving.

 Prior to joining CLI, Kimi spent nine years at the Natural Resources Defense Council (NRDC), where she helped build the cities portfolio, most recently as the senior strategic advisor of the Bloomberg American Cities Climate Challenge.
 Kimi also led the strategic integration of NRDC’s local, state, and federal work and worked within the institution on diversity, equity, and inclusion initiatives.
 Kimi has deep experience working at all levels of U.S. government, from advocating at state legislatures and public utility commissions in the Midwest to the federal infrastructure package.
 Previously, she was the deputy director of NRDC’s City Energy Project, and, earlier in her career, clerked for the Honorable Justice Stowers of the Alaska State Supreme Court.